naninovel/docs/docs/api/index.md

 ## resetText

 #### Summary
-Clears the text content of a text printer.
+Resets (clears) the contents of a text printer.

 #### Parameters